Why Do We Need

 • Visitors on day trips to the city including families with children

-• Education and learning opportunities for children and adults, aiming for twice as many school visits
+• Education and learning opportunities for children and adults

 • Engagement with the thousands who use Cathedral Green for leisure, including Christmas Market’s 600,000 attendees